qramana/qramana/doc/tutorial.md

 ## Install qramana

- `qramana` is typescript library for quantum calculation.
+ `qramana` is TypeScript library for quantum calculation.
- Before you start, you have to get `node`, `npm` and typescript compiler in your environment.
+ Before you start, you have to get `node`, `npm` and TypeScript compiler in your environment.
  Then `qramana` can be installed via npm,

  ```